-Find NSAD on YouTube.
+Follow NSAD on Facebook, Twitter and YouTube.

 Find out more about NSAD in Explore Laureate.

-NewSchool of Architecture and Design offers the following degree program(s):
+NewSchool of Architecture and Design offers the following degree programs:

-- Bachelor of Arts in Architecture (B.A.)
+- Bachelor of arts in architecture (B.A.)

-Bachelor of Science in Construction Management (B.S.)
+- Bachelor of science in construction management (B.S.)

-- Master of Architecture (M.Arch II)
+- Master of architecture (M.Arch.
+II)

-- Master of Science in Architecture (M.S.)
+- Master of science in architecture (M.S.)

-- Master of Construction Management (M.S.)
+- Master of construction management (M.S.)

-Next Accreditation Visit for all programs: 2016
+Next accreditation visit for all programs: 2016

 NewSchool of Architecture and Design develops professionals for responsible citizenship and careers in architecture.
-NSAD has long promoted accessible, socially beneficial, and sustainable design solutions through programs built on a solid ethical and practice-based foundation.
+NSAD has long promoted accessible, socially beneficial and sustainable design solutions through programs built on a solid ethical and practice-based foundation.

-Faculty members are practitioners who are dedicated to sustainability and social responsibility, as is evident in their associations with community groups, local and national organizations and nonprofits such as Citizens Coordinate for Century 3, Habitat for Humanity, and the Green Building Council.
+Faculty members are practitioners who are dedicated to sustainability and social responsibility, as is evident in their associations with community groups, local and national organizations and nonprofits such as Citizens Coordinate for Century 3, Habitat for Humanity and the Green Building Council.

 NewSchool of Architecture and Design has been recognized as a leader in its field.
-In 2012, DesignIntelligence ranked NSAD’s undergraduate architecture program as 8th best among its "Top Schools in the West" category in its report, "America's Best Architecture and Design Schools 2013."
-Cartouche, the school’s annual student-produced publication, has been honored for its contribution to the field.
-The school’s Design Clinic program also has been honored for addressing key design issues in the San Diego metropolitan region.
+In 2012, DesignIntelligence ranked NSAD’s undergraduate architecture program as 8th best in the "Top Schools in the West" category in its report America's Best Architecture & Design Schools 2013.
+The school’s annual student-produced publication, Cartouche, has been honored for its contribution to the field.
+The school’s Design Clinic program has been honored for addressing key design issues in the San Diego metropolitan area.